-the
+the author

-Emmanuel Bigler is a professor in optics and
+Emmanuel Bigler is a professor (now

-Besançon, France, an engineering college (École Nationale Supérieure
+engineering college (École Nationale Supérieure d'Ingénieurs) in

 his Ph.D. degree from Institut d'Optique, Orsay (France).
-E. Bigler

 uses an Arca-Swiss 6X9 FC view camera.